xywang01/TAT-HUM/README.md

 and termination requires first identifying where the movement has started and ended, evaluating the validity of the missing data handling needs to happen after the movement boundaries have been identified, which, in turn, requires other preprocessing steps  (see Figure 8a and section [Automated Processing Pipeline](#automated-processing-pipeline).
-Further, the trial should definitely be discarded if the missing values happen during movement initiation or termination.
+Further, researchers should consider discarding trials if the missing values happen during movement initiation or termination because key information on the start and endpoint of movement might not be available.
+Such trials could be kept pending other factors such as, but not exclusively, the context of the movements, using other thresholds to identify start and end, as well as the nature of the research question and key variables to test that question.

 #### Data smoothing